-Program and community development expenses represent amounts committed to fund program and community development projects.
-Community development expenses are recognized when paid.
+Program and community development expenses represent amounts committed to fund program and community development projects as determined by the Board on an accrual basis.
+Program and community development expenses are recognized when paid.

 Income Taxes

 COMIDA is a not-for-profit public benefit corporation and is exempt from income taxes under the Internal Revenue Code.